Counting rankings of tree-child networks: The number of rankings of a random binary tree-child network

 \section{The number of rankings of a random binary tree-child network}

-Let $X_{n,k}$ be the random variable that describes the number of rankings of a binary tree-child network on leaf set $[n]=\{1, \ldots, n\}$, chosen uniformly at random.
+Let $X_{n,k}$ be the random variable that describes the number of rankings of a binary tree-child network on leaf set $[n]=\{1, \ldots, n\}$ with $k$ reticulate vertices, chosen uniformly at random.
 Here $k$ is fixed, and we let $n$ grow.

-The following result reveals how the expected number of rankings asymptotically splits into a function of $k$ and $n$ as $n$ grows.
-Moreover, $X_{n,k}$ is at least 1 with a probability tending to 1 as $n$ grows.
+The following result reveals that asymptotically (as $n$ grows) the expected number of rankings asymptotically splits into a product of two functions; one involving just $k$, the other just $n$.
+Moreover, for any fixed $k$, it becomes increasingly certain that a random binary tree-child network will have at least one ranking as $n$ grows.

 \begin{proposition} For each fixed $k \geq 0$, as $n \rightarrow \infty$, the following hold: \begin{itemize} \item[(i)] In particular, $\lim_{n \rightarrow \infty} \frac{\EE[X_{n,{k+1}}]}{\EE[X_{n,k}]}= \frac{1}{4}$, for each $k \geq 1$. \item[(ii)] $\lim_{n \rightarrow \infty} \PP(X_{n,k}\geq 1) =1.$ \end{itemize}